-As soon as you're done with your workout, and any workout for that matter ... make sure to stretch!
+As soon as you're done with these gluteus maximus exercises, and after any workout for that matter ... make sure to stretch!

 Hitting some stretches after you're done training can help reduce your risk of injury and maintain mobility.
 My favorite stretches include a seated figure-four stretch, prone knee hugs and pigeon pose.

 Plus, if you're really trying to strengthen or grow your glutes ... staying consistent with mobility work can help you with achieving an increased range of motion through a lot of these exercises!